ArctosDB/documentation-wiki/_documentation/locality.markdown

 **Not:** USA, Alaska
 ```

+ - **Use Proper Spelling**
- - Do not anglicize words in Verbatim Locality or Specific Locality.
+ Do not anglicize words in Verbatim Locality or Specific Locality.
 The database supports Unicode, so the limitation is input devices (your keyboard!).

 ```
 **Example:** Las Montañas del Norte